VIB-PSB/MINI-EX/README.md

 ## Usage

-Define paths in the [config file](docs/configuration.md) to all the required inputs.
+Define paths in the config file to all the required inputs (check our guide on preparing the config file [here](docs/configuration.md)).

 ```
 nextflow -C miniex.config run miniex.nf